Walk 1: Sunday 27th June

 Walk 22: Monday 19th July 2021

-Discover Wallasea Island, the largest man-made wetland in the UK, created by the RSPB with sea-wall breaches and soil from the Crossrail project.
+Discover Wallasea Island, the largest man-made wetland in the UK, created by the RSPB with soil from the Crossrail project.

 Walk 24: Weds 21st July 2021

-Inland at first, to avoid sea-wall breaches.
-We regain the tidal River Crouch at South Fambridge and stay on its sea wall until we reach the Paglesham peninsula.
+Inland at first, to avoid sea-wall breaches, we regain the River Crouch at Sth Fambridge and follow the sea wall until we reach Paglesham.

 Walk 25: Thurs 22nd July 2021

-The Roach Valley Way takes us by its namesake river to Rochford.
-From here we complete a loop into the Cherry Orchard Country Park and back to Rochford.
+The Roach Valley Way takes us to Rochford and we complete a loop around Cherry Orchard Country Park.

-After a short inland start, we circumnavigate Barling Marsh on the southern side of the Roach estuary.
-Turning south, we skirt Gt Wakering before reaching the open sea.
+After a short inland start, we circumnavigate Barling Marsh then turn south, skirting Gt Wakering before reaching the open sea.

 Walk 27: Sat 24th July 2021